Wakko's Wish: Plot

 As the King is about to make his wish (for the Warners to leave him alone), the Warners show up, and he tries shooting them himself with a cannon.
-The cannonball explodes after landing just short of hitting the Warners, injuring Dot from the shock wave of the blast.
-Yakko tries to convince Dot that she can make it, tearfully telling Dot the story of how she was born one last time.
-Dot appears to die, causing Yakko and the people of Acme Falls to cry in sorrow, along with some of the royal army.
-The Captain of the Guard becomes furious with King Salazar and gives him a angry speech calling him out for his cruel nature.

-As everyone turns on the King (who seemingly appears a little remorseful), Wakko seizes his chance to head to the star, reaching it in time.
-Dot reveals that she had been acting and was not actually dead, thanks to Dot's acting lessons she's been taking; the two were buying time for Wakko, who wishes for two ha'pennies, to the delight of Yakko and Dot and the rest of the cast.
+The cannonball explodes after landing just short of hitting the Warners, but Dot is mortally wounded and asks Yakko to tell her the story of how she was born one last time.
+Dot appears to die, causing the people of Acme Falls to cry in sorrow, along with some of the royal army.
+The Captain of the Guard becomes furious with King Salazar and gives him an angry speech calling him out for his cruel nature.
+As everyone turns on the King, who seemingly appears a little remorseful, Dot reveals that she had been acting and was not actually dead; the two were buying time for Wakko, who seizes his chance to head to the star, reaching it in time.
+He wishes for two ha'pennies, to the delight of everyone.
 The Warners then lead the townspeople back to town to help them fulfill their wishes.

 Wakko uses the second of these to buy food and "season tickets for the Lakers".
-The first one pays for Dot's operation, which is revealed to be a plastic surgery to give her a beauty mark.
+The first one pays for Dot's operation, which is merely revealed to be a plastic surgery to give her a beauty mark.
 Wakko's first ha'penny, however, returns prosperity to the town as the butcher, the baker, and the grocer spend the money that they earned, and the people from whom they make purchases in turn do the same.

-The hospital finds Yakko, Wakko, and Dot's birth certificates, and reveals they are the heirs to the throne.
-Their parents, seen for the first (and only) time in a portrait, were the king and queen of Warnerstock.
-They (literally) boot Salazar out of their palace, and he is attacked by his own dogs.
+The hospital finds Yakko, Wakko, and Dot's birth certificates, and reveals they are the heirs to William the Good.
+They boot Salazar out of their palace, and he is attacked by his own dogs.
 The Warners use their newfound royal authorities to grant the citizens of Acme Falls their wishes – except for the mime (which was Yakko's wish).

 Taking his siblings by the hand, Yakko, Wakko, and Dot spin the Wheel of Morality one last time, which specifies the moral of the story is "Just cheer up and never ever give up hope".